Code-Maven/wis-python-course-2025-10/README.md

 ### Assignment (day 1)

 * Watch the 1st video: [Creating a website on GitHub Pages using Markdown](https://git.code-maven.com/git-maven/creating-a-website-on-github-pages-using-markdown)
 * Create a web site for yourself using GitHub pages.
 Remember to use the repository name `USERNAME.github.io`.
-Get ideas from the pages of the students in the previus courses.
+Get ideas from the pages of the students in the previous courses.

 Link to your profile and the lab you are currently in. e.g.
 [Liron](https://weizmann.elsevierpure.com/en/persons/liron-hoffman/) is in the [Yonatan Stelzer Lab](https://www.weizmann.ac.il/mcb/Stelzer/group-members)